Technologicat/unpythonic/macro_extras/README.md

  - Expression-assignment to an unpythonic environment, ``f << (lambda ...: ...)``

  - Let bindings, ``let[(f, (lambda ...: ...)) in ...]``, using any let syntax supported by unpythonic (here using the haskelly let-in just as an example).
+ - Env-assignments are now processed lexically, just like regular assignments.
+Added support for let-bindings.

 Support for other forms of assignment might or might not be added in a future version.

-*Changed in v0.13.0.* Env-assignments are now processed lexically, just like regular assignments.
-Added support for let-bindings.

-*Changed in v0.13.1.* Now the return value of ``namelambda``, which this uses internally, is a modified copy; the original function object is not mutated.

 ### ``quicklambda``: combo with ``macropy.quick_lambda``